 Emma Raducanu must be allowed to feel 'safe and protected' in Indian Wells, says Gigi Salmon

-Gigi Salmon's tips for this year's Indian Wells title, British hopes, and Emma Raducanu's return to action following her shocking stalking ordeal in Dubai; watch all the action from the ATP and WTA Tours on Sky Sports Tennis and Sky Sports+, NOW and the Sky Sports app
+Gigi Salmon speaks ahead of Emma Raducanu's return to action plus tips for this year's Indian Wells title, Novak Djokovic and coach Andy Murray's prospects; watch all the action from the ATP and WTA Tours on Sky Sports Tennis and Sky Sports+, NOW and the Sky Sports app

-In her latest Sky Sports column, Gigi Salmon discusses her tips for Indian Wells, British hopes, Petra Kvitova's return from maternity leave, Raducanu's stalking ordeal, and the current doping system...
+In her latest Sky Sports column, Gigi Salmon discusses her tips for Indian Wells, British hopes, Novak Djokovic and coach Andy Murray's prospects of success, Emma Raducanu's stalking ordeal, and the current doping system...

 Welcome to Tennis Paradise, where players are greeted by a desert setting, mountains and palm trees for the BNP Paribas Open in Indian Wells, the event known as the 'Fifth Slam' which houses the second largest permanent tennis stadium in the world after Arthur Ashe in New York, with a capacity of over 16,000.
 It's also the first of six joint 1000 events in the calendar and the first part of the 'Sunshine Double' with Miami.